Serendipity - Monte Carlo Yachts Motor Yacht

 Motor Yacht

-Serendipity is a semi-custom motor yacht launched in 2016 by Monte Carlo Yachts, in Italy.
+Serendipity is a semi-custom motor yacht launched in 2016 by Monte Carlo Yachts in Monfalcone, Italy.

 Monte Carlo Yachts is a pioneering project in the Yachting World breaking new ground.